mckinsey/vizro/vizro-ai/docs/pages/user-guides/vizro-ai-langchain-guide.md

 ## 2. Define LangChain tools

 Basic tools only take string as input and output.
-Vizro-AI takes Pandas dataframes as input and it's not cost-efficient and secure to pass the full dataset to a LLM.
+Vizro-AI takes Pandas dataframes as input and it's not cost-efficient and secure to pass the full data to a LLM.
 In this case, [bind the Pandas dataframes at run time](https://python.langchain.com/v0.2/docs/how_to/tool_runtime/) is more suitable.

 Now, create tools that wrap Vizro-AI's plotting and dashboard generation capabilities: